nigelhaim/Notes_3rdYr_1stSem/Data warehousing.md

 ![[Untitled-1.png]]

 **Program/Project Planning**
-- Assesses the organization's readiness for a DW/BI initiative, establishes the preliminary scope and jsutification, obtains resources and launches the program/project
+- Assesses the organization's readiness for a DW/BI initiative, establishes the preliminary scope and justification, obtains resources and launches the program/project
 - Ano gusto sa life
 **Business Requirements Definition**
 - Aligning the DW/BI initiative with business requirements is absolutely crucial.
 Best of breed technologies won't salvage a DW/BI environment that fails to focus on the business.